sairabbas/2Do/README.md

 Or Directly Download the project onto your local computer by clicking the Clone or Download button on the top right.

+Change directory to the downloaded folder.
+Then run the commands:

+        export FLASK_APP=myApp.py
+        flask run

-Open project in pycharm.
-Then run the command:
+Alternative method is to use pycharm.
+Then run the command on the terminal in PyCharm:

     flask run